2dick254/ARDthon-Solutions/README.md

 # ARDthon-Solutions
-Deals in Automation using Machine learning and IOT
+Deals in Automation using Machine learning and AI